Torsion groups and the Bienvenu--Geroldinger conjecture: Abstract

 \section{Abstract}

-Let $M$ be a monoid (written multiplicatively).
-Equipped with the operation of setwise multiplication induced by $M$ on its parts, the collection of all finite subsets of $M$ containing the identity element is itself a monoid, denoted by $\mathcal P_{{\rm fin}, 1}(M)$ and called the reduced finitary power monoid of $M$.
+Equipped with the operation of setwise multiplication induced by a (multiplicatively written) monoid $H$ on its parts, the collection of all finite subsets of $H$ containing the identity element is itself a monoid, denoted by $\mathcal P_{{\rm fin}, 1}(H)$ and called the reduced finitary power monoid of $H$.

 One is naturally led to ask whether, for all $H$ and $K$ in a given class of monoids, $\mathcal P_{\fin,1}(H)$ and $\mathcal P_{\fin,1}(K)$ are isomorphic if and only if $H$ and $K$ are.
-The problem originates from a conjecture of Bienvenu and Geroldinger [Israel J.\ Math., 2025] that was recently settled by the authors [Proc.\ AMS, 2025].
+The problem originates from a conjecture of Bienvenu and Geroldinger that was recently settled by the authors.
 Here, we provide a positive answer to the problem in the case where $H$ and $K$ are cancellative monoids, one of which is torsion.
 In particular, the answer is in the affirmative when $H$ and $K$ are torsion groups.
 Whether the conclusion extends to arbitrary groups remains open.